Skip to main content

 PC Connection

-The DX series is designed to work with any communication software running on the computer, from video calling applications like Zoom or Google Meets, to SIP line reception software like Linphone.
-The telecommunications channel allows sending a differentiated return (mix-minus) to the computer via USB-2, where the computer’s own audio (USB-2 playback) is not mixed in, avoiding feedback loops.
-The computer can be added in conference with the lines managed by the Telecommunications channel.
+The DX series is designed to work with any communication software running on the computer.
+From videoconferencing applications like Zoom or Google Meets to SIP line receiving software such as Linphone.
+The telecommunications channel allows sending a differentiated return feed (mix-minus) to the computer via USB-2, where the computer’s own audio (USB-2 playback) is not mixed in, preventing feedback loops.
+The computer can be added to conference calls managed by the Telecommunications channel.

-All communication software usually has internal cancellation mechanisms, but these systems frequently decouple causing echoes and audio artifacts.
-A mix-minus send is necessary to achieve reliable communications.
+While communication software typically has built-in cancellation mechanisms, these systems often become desynchronized, creating echoes and audio artifacts.
+A mix-minus send is essential for reliable communications.

-USB-2 is not operational if USB-1 is not connected to an active port.
+USB-2 is non-operational if USB-1 is not connected to an active port.

-If USB-1 and USB-2 go to two different PCs, USB-2 will not work if the USB-1 PC is turned off.
+If USB-1 and USB-2 are connected to two different PCs, USB-2 will not function when the USB-1 PC is powered off.

 1